Autodesk/synthesis/exporter/README.md

 Google's Protobuf library is used to standardize the JSON serialization of the Synthesis metadata.
 The proto file defining the standard used for each of the exporters is `gltf_extras.proto`, located in this directory.
 It may be compiled with `compile_gltf_extras.bat` once you have installed the protobuf compiler and added `protoc.exe` to your system path.

 See the README in each exporter directory for specific development instructions.

+See the [wiki](https://github.com/Autodesk/synthesis/wiki/exp-overview) for a more detailed overview of the exporters and links to relevant documentation.